Low-tox living through optimisation of diet, activity and lifestyle

 - Avoid charred, burned or even heavily browned foods, especially meats or carbohydrate sources, be they barbequed, fried, grilled or toasted, as these contain compounds that are recognised carcinogens

 - Consume at least 2 litres of clean fresh water every day (more if you‘re exercising in hot weather), preferably between meals

-- Consume a daily multi-nutrient food supplement product such as Nuzest‘s Good Green Stuff that includes a host of vitamins (e.g. vitamin B1, niacin, methylfolate, methylated B12), minerals (magnesium, zinc, selenium), plant-nutrients (e.g. broccoli sprout, turmeric and green tea extracts) and other nutrients (e.g. alpha lipoic acid, n-acetyl cysteine, resveratrol) that enhance our detox capacity, as well as others (e.g. milk thistle) that protect the liver, our main detox organ
+- Consume a daily multi-nutrient food supplement product such as Nuzest‘s Good Green Vitality that includes a host of vitamins (e.g. vitamin B1, niacin, methylfolate, methylated B12), minerals (magnesium, zinc, selenium), plant-nutrients (e.g. broccoli sprout, turmeric and green tea extracts) and other nutrients (e.g. alpha lipoic acid, n-acetyl cysteine, resveratrol) that enhance our detox capacity, as well as others (e.g. milk thistle) that protect the liver, our main detox organ

 - Be active moderately active for at least one hour every day, including, depending on your level of fitness, shorter periods (say 30 minutes) of more intense activity at least twice a week

 - Avoid smoking or inhaling second-hand tobacco smoke and if you consume alcohol, don‘t consume more than 2-3 units on any one day and include at least 4 alcohol-free days a week